WalnutProgramming/making-a-pull-request/README.md

 # How to Make a Pull Request With GitHub Desktop

-On GitHub, you can make to another person's repository and suggest that they accept your changes.
+On GitHub, you can make changes to another person's repository and suggest that they accept your changes.
 This is called making a pull request.
 The easiest way to do this is using an app called GitHub Desktop.

 1. [Make a GitHub account.](https://github.com/)
 ![](img/1.png)